airbnb/DeepLinkDispatch/README.md

 ### Incremental annotation processing

 You must update your build.gradle to opt into incremental annotation processing.
-When enabled, all custom deep link annotations must be registered in the build.gradle (comma separated), otherwise they will be silently ignored.
+When enabled, all custom deep link annotations must be registered in the build.gradle (pipe (`|`) separated), otherwise they will be silently ignored.

 Examples of this configuration are as follows: